jsicherman/Quant.ie/README.md

 | i | The path where your input (.bam) files are. | |
 | o | The path where your output files will be sent.
 Will be created if it doesn't exist. | |

 BAM files for the same sample (along multiple lanes) will be merged using samtools.
-If you run into problems trying to execute `./merge.sh`, try running `chmod +x merge.sh` to ensure you have execute permission on the file.

 ### Quantification
 `Rscript quantify.R <human|mouse> <paired> <input directory> [output directory] [cores]`